Hours • Holidays • Admission • Directions • Parking

 Saturdays and Sundays: Noon to 5pm

-First Wednesday of each month: 10am to 9pm
+First Tuesdays of the month: 10am to 9pm

 The museum is closed Mondays, major holidays, and in August.